Chang Thai National Thai Elephant Day, March 13 2002

 and while this is true many of northern Thailand's treks include

-at least part of the
+at least part of the journey by elephant.
+This

 is similar to the caravan, and trekkers always find the ride on those